InetIntel/power-outages-scraping/docs/workflow.md

 ```

 Navigate to DAGU to run dags in `localhost:8080`
-and the block storage interface can be accessed in `localhost:9090`
+and the block storage interface can be accessed in `localhost:9090` with the default name/password: `minioadmin`

 ## Architecture TBD